The Ministry is responsible for the regulation of certain occupations to protect consumers.

 This system aims to ensure that people offering specified private security and investigation services for hire, and personnel providing those services, are suitably qualified and don’t behave in ways that are contrary to the public interest.

 This system provides for the regulation of second-hand dealers and pawnbrokers.
 It aims to make it harder for criminals to dispose of stolen goods through second-hand dealers and pawnbrokers, and to make it easier for the New Zealand Police to recover stolen goods and solve property crimes.

 This system promotes and protects the interests of consumers in real estate transactions and promotes public confidence in the performance of real estate agents and agencies.
 The Real Estate Agents Act 2008 assists to achieve this purpose by:

 The Real Estate Agents Authority (REAA) is a Crown entity established under the Real Estate Agents Act 2008.
 It’s the independent government regulatory body for the real estate industry in Aotearoa New Zealand.
 REAA’s role is to promote a high standard of service and professionalism in the real estate industry and help protect buyers and sellers.
 They provide information for buyers and sellers, provide advice and guidance for agents and deal with complaints about agents' behaviour.

 Prostitution was decriminalised in 2003.
 Consequently, this system was implemented to regulate prostitution in Aotearoa New Zealand.
 The Prostitution Reform Act 2003, and the system surrounding prostitution law in our country, governs:

 It aims to ensure that those working in the industry are protected and that any businesses established protect the health and safety of both their employees and customers.

 This system regulates the sale and supply of alcohol in New Zealand.
 The Ministry of Justice administers the Sale and Supply of Alcohol Act 2012 (the Act).
 The Act covers the safe and responsible sale, supply, and consumption of alcohol.
-It seeks to minimise the harm caused by the excessive or inappropriate consumption of alcohol.
+It also seeks to minimise the harm caused by excessive or inappropriate use of alcohol.